ysbaddaden/earl/SPEC.md

 Extension modules should follow the structure and design of existing agents and extensions, to avoid introducing conflicting patterns (namings, hooks, methods).

-### Earl::Logger

-The `Earl::Logger` module is both an Agent and an extension module.

-The Agent must always be started (and supervised), usually by starting (or spawning) `Earl.application`.

-The agent handles the actual log of messages to backends.
-The module has class methods to check whether a severity will be logged (e.g. `Earl::Logger.info?`), and methods to log messages for an Agent (e.g. `.info(agent, message)` or `.warn(agent) { message }`).

-The extension module should only be included in classes that already include [`Earl::Agent`](#earlagent).
-It provides a single method that wraps the Logger class methods for the Agent (`e.g.` `log.info?` or `log.error { message }`).

-Messages can be logged with a severity level.
-Messages greater or equal to this level will be logged, messages below this severity level will be skipped.
-The severity levels can be found in the `Earl::Logger::Severity` enum:

-- `DEBUG`  —additional messages meant for debug purposes only;
-- `INFO`   —normal information (default level);
-- `WARN`   —report expected failures;
-- `ERROR`  —report crashes and unexpected behavior;

-One additional severity, `SILENT`, is available to disable the logger.

-The module is configured with the following class methods:

-- `.level=(severity)`

-  Changes the minimal severity level.
-Defaults to `INFO`.

-- `.backends`

-  Accessor to an array of backends to write logged messages to.
-You can add or remove backends, but the array isn't concurrency safe.
-Backends should be configured before the application is started.

-  The `Earl::Logger::ConsoleBackend` is available to write logs to any IO object.
-The console backend is enabled by default and writes to `STDOUT`.

-  Custom backends can be created.
-They must extend the `Earl::Logger::Backend` class and implement the `#write(severity, agent, time, message)` abstract method.

-The module adds the `#log` method to agents, which has three methods for each severity.
-For example the `INFO` severity:

-  - `#info?`

-    Returns true if `INFO` messages are logged, that is if the configured severity level is `INFO` or lower (i.e. `VERBOSE` or `DEBUG`).
-Returns false otherwise.

-  - `#info(message)`

-    Logs message if the configured severity level is `INFO` or lower.
-Skips the message otherwise.

-  - `#info { message }`

-    Identical to `#info(message)` but delays the message evaluation.
-The block will only be evaluated if the configured level severity is `INFO` or lower.
-    This method avoids allocating memory just to throw it away because `INFO` messages are skipped.

 ### Earl::Mailbox